Azure Kubernetes Service (AKS) - How Pod CPU and Memory Usage (%) metrics are derived

 Note: Pod CPU & Memory Usage (%) metrics are supported from Applications Manager v17.81.00

-This KB explains how the Pod CPU Usage (%) and Pod Memory Usage (%) metrics shown in the Pods tab → Pod CPU and Memory Usage table are derived.
-The metrics are calculated using three different methods, each providing a unique monitoring perspective based on:
+This KB explains how the Pod CPU Usage (%) and Pod Memory Usage (%) metrics are calculated in the Pods tab → Pod CPU and Memory Usage table.

 1. Pod Limit (Recommended)